 You can better calculate matrices like productivity, cycle time, utilization etc.

 Product Owner (PO) – PO is a key stakeholder in an Agile project.
-He/She is responsible for defining or detailing the vision, understanding organization goals and ensure to align project goals with it.
+He/she is responsible for defining or detailing the vision, understanding organization goals and ensure to align project goals with it.
+PO has the content authority at a team level.

 Review and accept/reject the work accomplished by the team.